 - 1. Ensure the electrical supply is isolated and the gas supply is off. - 2.
 Remove the two screws securing the top of the front casing.
 Lift the cover up slightly and remove. - 3.
 Remove the four screws securing the room sealed chamber panel and remove the panel, taking care not to damage the seal. - 4.
-Lower the front cover and remove the two fixing screws (one each side) securing the control panel.
+Remove the two fixing screws (one each side) securing the control panel.
 Close the front cover, raise the complete control panel slightly, hinging it forward at the same time. - 5.
-Alpha 240E and 280E Disconnect the electrode leads from the electrodes.
-Alpha 240P and 280P Disconnect the thermocouple and pilot supply from the gas valve.
+Disconnect the thermocouple and pilot supply from the gas valve.
 Remove the two screws securing the pilot assembly to the burner.
 Remove the pilot shield and withdraw the complete pilot assembly. - 6.
 Remove the five screws securing the combustion chamber front cover and remove the cover. - 7.
 Withdraw the main burner out of the boiler.
 Take care not to damage the side insulation panels.
-Alpha 280E and 280P - Remove the two screws securing the burner.